braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ## Creating a link alias

 Link aliasing works by decorating a Braze-generated query parameter on links in the email channel.
+To create a link alias, follow these steps:

+1. Open your email body.
+2. Click the **Link Management** tab.
+3. Braze automatically generates unique default link aliases for each of your links.
+4. Give the alias a name.
+Aliases must be uniquely named per email campaign variant or Canvas component.

-To create a link alias, open your email body and click the **Link Management** tab in a Braze campaign or Canvas builder to decorate all known links in the email body.
-You can also set an alias that will be used to reference this link when dealing with reporting or segmentation.
+You can also set an alias that will be used to reference a specific link when dealing with reporting or segmentation.

 ![][2]

-Braze automatically generates unique default link aliases for each of your links.
-You can customize these aliases, but keep in mind that aliases must be uniquely named per email campaign variant or Canvas component.

 Link aliasing is only supported in `href` attributes within HTML anchor tags where it is safe to append a query parameter.
 It's best to include a question mark (?) at the end of your link so that Braze can easily append the `lid` value.
 Without appending the `lid` value, Braze will not recognize the URL for link aliasing.

+### Managing link aliases

+Follow these steps to view all of your tracked link aliases:

+1. Go to **Settings** > **Email Preferences** under **Worksapce Settings**.
+2. Click the **Link Aliasing Settings** tab.

+{% alert important %}
+If you are using the [older navigation]({{site.baseurl}}/user_guide/administrative/access_braze/navigation/), these settings are under **Manage Settings**.
+{% endalert %}

+Here, you can also sort and search through all link aliases.

+![Tracked Link Aliases page that shows a link alias named "test" that is an active part of a Canvas step.][8]

+#### Untracking link aliases

+On the **Link Aliasing Settings** tab, you can turn off tracking for link aliases.

+1. Select the link alias.
+2. Click **Turn off tracking**.

 ### Checking workflows